 Five Steps for Getting Started in Open Science

-Start by taking small steps.
-Open Science doesn’t have to mean making a huge effort.
-If many researchers all take small steps, this will advance the researchers themselves and also science and society.
-And many practices and solutions can be carried out without a great deal of effort.
-You can therefore achieve a great deal with a minimum of input.
+Start with small steps.
+Open Science does not have to require a great deal of effort.
+If many researchers take small steps, this benefits researchers themselves as well as science and society.
+Many practices and solutions can be implemented with minimal effort, allowing you to achieve a great deal with relatively little input.

-Five first steps for getting started in Open Science:
+Five Steps for getting started in Open Science:

-1. Meet the Open Science policies of your institution and your research funding agencies.
+1. Comply with the Open Science policies of your institution and your research funding agencies.
 These may include policies for Open Access, Open Data, and for research data management.

 2. Create an ORCID iD for yourself.
-This will ensure the correct assignment and better findability of your research work and thus support your visibility (see also worksheet “Speed up your publishing process via ORCID ID” in the ZBW’s Open Science Magazine).
+This will ensure that your research correctly attributed and easier to find, thereby supporting your visibility (see also the worksheet "Speed up your publishing process via ORCID ID" in the ZBW's Open Science Magazine).

 3. Make sure that as much of your research as possible is assigned a Digital Object Identifier (DOI), including your research data, for example.
 This will make them easier to find, cite, and re-use.